 This is the Harissa made with fresh rose petals, the rarest of spices and a unique complexity of flavor worthy of sharing as sundown at last ends and the daily breaking of the fast begins.

-, even in Tunisia, this dish is an absolute rarity.
+, even in Tunisia, this harissa is an absolute rarity.
 Sample its many flavorful wonders and know the true glory of this most munificent and regal Harissa!
 My version of this recipe is without question the most authentic you will find on the Web, and I am confident you will agree it is the most fantastic of condiments once you have sampled it! 🙂

-This is NOT an easy recipe to make – my version is without compromise and uses a full 40 ingredients!
+This is NOT an easy harissa to make – my version is without compromise and uses a full 40 ingredients!
 You’re worth it, though – you are the proud Citizens of TFD Nation and together we shall achieve true, perpetual glory!
 Many of the spices can be purchased here or on Amazon.